Did you know?

 Diet

 Mussels are filter feeders, meaning they filter small food particles from the water.
 They use their gills to filter out phytoplankton, algae, and small detritus particles.
-Some species of mussels are also able to filter out small aquatic animals, such as zooplankton.
+Some species are also able to filter out small aquatic animals, such as zooplankton.

 At the same time, these animals are a food source for many animals, such as fish, birds, and mammals.